ocodista/trampar-de-casa/apps/auto-email-sender/email-pre-renderer/README.md

 ## Introduction

-- Utilizes Redis and Supabase for seamless data retrieval.
+- Utilizes MongoDb and Supabase for seamless data retrieval.
 - Generates personalized email templates (headers and footers) for each subscriber.
 - Sends pre-rendered templates to a RabbitMQ queue.